Sheridan-Stable/greedy-gnorm/README.md

 #### GPU Execution (Recommended)

-If a CUDA-enabled GPU is available, we strongly recommend installing the GPU version of PyTorch and running the notebooks on GPU.
+If a CUDA-enabled GPU is available, we strongly recommend installing the GPU version of PyTorch and running the scripts and notebooks on GPU.

 GPU execution significantly reduces runtime, as the pruning procedure involves repeated forward and backward passes through the model.